Itz-fork/Mega.nz-Bot/README.md

 ### With Heroku

+---
+> Update 📢:
+> Since heroku is banning this repository again and again, I've given up on Heroku support.
+So from now on this repo does NOT support heroku (Though file download function might work).
+It's recommended to deploy this on a vps

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://itz-fork.github.io/Redirect-to-Heroku?src=Itz-fork/Mega.nz-Bot)
+---

 > Notice ⚠️:
 > This (Main) repo doesn't contain the [Dockerfile](https://github.com/Itz-fork/X-Bin-Patch/blob/main/Dockerfile) which is needed to deploy on Heroku.
 Please refer the [Deployment](https://github.com/Itz-fork/X-Bin-Patch#deployment) guide in-order to deploy this bot Heroku.